 Music therapy is the clinical and evidence-based use of musical interventions within an individualized therapeutic treatment plan.
 It is administered by a board-certified music therapist who has completed an approved credential program.

-Music Therapy is an established health profession in which music is used within a therapeutic relationship to address physical, emotional, cognitive, and social needs of individuals.
-After assessing the strengths and needs of each client, the qualified music therapist provides the indicated treatment including creating, singing, moving to, and/or listening to music.
-Through musical involvement in the therapeutic context, clients’ abilities are strengthened and transferred to other areas of their lives.
+Music therapy is an established health profession in which music is used within a therapeutic relationship to address physical, emotional, cognitive, and social needs of individuals.
+After assessing the strengths and needs of each patient, the board-certified music therapist provides the personalized treatment that includes creating, singing, moving to, and/or listening to music.
+Through musical involvement in the therapeutic context, patients’ abilities are strengthened and transferred to other areas of their lives.

 Music therapy also provides avenues for communication that can be helpful to those who find it difficult to express themselves in words.
 Research in music therapy supports its effectiveness in many areas such as: overall physical rehabilitation and facilitating movement, increasing people’s motivation to become engaged in their treatment, providing emotional support for clients and their families, and providing an outlet for the expression of feelings.

 What people are saying about Children’s Music Fund Music Therapy

 “We had an amazing experience with Stacie, our music therapist.
 Ben has really fallen in love with music and playing instruments since we began with music therapy.
 By the end of the session, he was singing all of those songs!
 Thank you very much for providing this service to my son.
 He grew a great deal as a result.” -Nadine, mother